 This includes remuneration in cash and in kind.
-It does not include the remuneration of work undertaken by the farmer or by non-salaried family farm members.
+It does not include the remuneration of work undertaken by the farm owner or by non-salaried family members.

 Entrepreneurial income is comprised of operating surplus less interest payments on borrowed capital and land rental paid by farmers to landowners.

 For each category, the difference between closing year stocks and opening year stocks is valued at the average producer price for the year.

 To calculate the volume indices all items of output and input are valued at constant base year prices, i.e. by applying base year prices to current year quantities.
 The volume index for 2014 may then be calculated by comparing the value in 2014 at average 2010 prices to the value in 2010 at average 2010 prices.
 Volume indices allow one to estimate the changes in production and expenditure, as if the prices did not change since the base year.
 This separates the effects of volume and price changes on output, input and income.